Recommendations for UK supermarkets – 2024 update

 • inform which crops and countries to prioritise for IPM strategies.

-• Carry out stringent investigative action plans as soon as a residue that goes beyond 50 percent of the UK legal limit (Maximum Residue Level) is detected.
+• Carry out stringent investigative action plans as soon as a residue that goes beyond 50% of the GB legal limit (Maximum Residue Level) is detected.

 • Put in place measures designed to reduce and avoid instances of multiple residues appearing on single items (known as ‘pesticide cocktails’).